-Jaipur - Jaipur was founded in 1727 as Mughal power within India was declining.
-The then Maharaja Jai Singh moved his capital from Amer Fort down onto the plain below.
+Jaipur - Some parts of the road are very rough, so the journey takes most of the afternoon.
+Jaipur was founded in 1727 as Mughal power within India was declining.
+The then Maharaja Jai Singh moved his capital from Amber Fort down onto the plain below.
 The city is now the capital of Rajasthan State and commonly called the 'Pink City' because of the pink paint on all the buildings in the old city area.
-This was apparently done to imitate the magnificent, red sandstone buildings of the Mughals and in an attempt to impress the Prince of Wales when he visited Jaipur in 1876.
+This was apparently done to imitate the magnificent red sandstone buildings of the Mughals and in an attempt to impress the Prince of Wales when he visited Jaipur in 1876.